 Most Ambrose Seminary courses are offered in a semester-long class format, appropriate for the majority of full-time and part-time students.
-It is not possible, therefore, to complete an Ambrose Seminary degree entirely or even substantially through alternative course formats.
-However, a limited number of classes are offered regularly in alternative formats.
-The following alternative course format opportunities are available:
+A limited number of classes are offered regularly in alternative formats.
+The following alternative course format opportunities are available and alternative course formats are indicated on the course schedule.
+All registration and payment deadlines are identical to regular semester classes.